Rudy Clay (politician): Democratic politics

+Mayor

+Clay supported Vernon Smith during the 2000 mayoral election.
+Clay was a candidate in the 2003 mayoral election, but withdrew from the election.
+He stated that there were too many candidates in the race and that the divided opposition would allow King to win renomination.
+King won reelection.

+King resigned on March 23, 2006, and deputy mayor Dozier Allen Jr. replaced him as acting mayor.
+A Democratic caucus was held to select a person to serve the remainder of King's term.
+Clay announced his campaign on March 27, and defeated Allen and John Hall.
+Clay continued running for reelection in the concurrent commissioner election as he would have more influence over the selection of his replacement through a caucus selection.
+Calumet Township board member Roosevelt Allen Jr. defeated Clay in the primary.

+In 2007, Clay won the Democratic primary against multiple candidates, including Freeman-Wilson, and defeated Republican nominee Charles Smith Jr. and write-in candidate Eddie Tarver in the general election.
+Clay initially sought reelection in 2011, but withdrew on April 8, 2011, after being diagnosed with prostate cancer.
+He endorsed Freeman-Wilson although name remained on the Democratic primary ballot.
+Freeman-Wilson was elected to succeed him.

+Morgan Quitno Press listed Gary as the tenth most dangerous city in the United States during Clay's tenure.
+Clay served as head of the Gary Sanitary District.
+He requested that Gary receive $400 million of the $5 billion allotted to Indiana by the American Recovery and Reinvestment Act of 2009.

 Death and legacy

 Clay died on June 4, 2013, in Gary.
 In 2014, a section of U.S. Route 20 that went through Gary was renamed in honor of Clay.

 Political positions

 Clay called for the United States House of Representatives to impeach President Richard Nixon in 1974.

 Clay wrote a letter to President Gerald Ford informing him of his opposition to Ford's raising food stamp prices and he introduced a resolution in the state senate calling for Congress to reject Ford's proposed increase.

 Amendments

 The state senate voted thirty-four to sixteen, with Clay in favor, against ratifying the Equal Rights Amendment in 1973.
 In 1975, Clay introduced a resolution in the state senate calling for the United States Congress to pass an amendment to the United States Constitution to make the president elected through the popular vote instead of through the electoral college.